mihanovak1024/mihanovak1024.github.io/_posts/2021-01-04-the-evolution-of-annoying-mobile-ads.md

 An Ad SDK (Software Development Kit) is essentially a package of code that a developer includes in it's own game which enables the app to start serving ads from the SDK Ad Provider (AdMob, Applovin, Smaato, Chartboost,...) without any special technical config.
-SDKs were and still are the most popular in Mobile advertisement sphere having a really big share in mobile advertisement compared to S2S (server-to-server) implementation.
+SDKs were and still are the most popular in the Mobile advertisement sphere having a really big share in mobile advertisement compared to S2S (server-to-server) implementation.
-Though, some S2S ad providers would [preach](https://pubnative.net/blog/api-sdk-mobile-ad-monetization/) S2S implementation is better than SDKs, from publisher's perspective the SDK implementation is easier as Ad Provider is responsible for all technical updates to Ad serving and displaying.
+Though, some S2S ad providers would [preach](https://pubnative.net/blog/api-sdk-mobile-ad-monetization/) S2S implementation is better than SDKs, from the publisher's perspective the SDK implementation is easier as the Ad Provider is responsible for all technical updates to Ad serving and displaying.

 You know things started to get serious when Google makes their move.
 In 2010 Google published an article titled "[_We’ve officially acquired AdMob!_](https://googleblog.blogspot.com/2010/05/weve-officially-acquired-admob.html)".
-If, by any chance, you didn't know this: AdMob is currently (2021) one of the largest, if not the largest, mobile ad networks in mobile advertisement space.
+If, by any chance, you didn't know this: AdMob is currently (2021) one of the largest, if not the largest, mobile ad networks in the mobile advertisement space.

 Report from [TechCrunch's article](https://techcrunch.com/2011/11/17/admob-dominates-android-ad-network-market-share/) in 2011:
 "_In the group containing just the top 1,000 ad-supported (Android) apps, 89% used AdMob’s SDK, 34% used Millennial Media’s SDK, 22% used Inmobi, 19% used AdWhirl and 15% used Mobclix._".